getify/You-Dont-Know-JS/scope & closures/ch3.md

 console.log( bar ); // ReferenceError
 ```

 Using `let` to attach a variable to an existing block is somewhat implicit.
-It can confuse if you're not paying close attention to which blocks have variables scoped to them, and are in the habit of moving blocks around, wrapping them in other blocks, etc, as you develop and evolve code.
+It can confuse if you're not paying close attention to which blocks have variables scoped to them, and are in the habit of moving blocks around, wrapping them in other blocks, etc., as you develop and evolve code.

 Creating explicit blocks for block-scoping can address some of these concerns, making it more obvious where variables are attached and not.
 Usually, explicit code is preferable over implicit or subtle code.
 This explicit block-scoping style is easy to achieve, and fits more naturally with how block-scoping works in other languages: